tvdboom/ATOM/docs_sources/api/predicting/transform.md

 <ul>
 <li>If None: y is ignored in the transformers.</li>
 <li>If int: Position of the target column in X.</li>
-<li>If string: Name of the target column in X.</li>
+<li>If str: Name of the target column in X.</li>
 <li>Else: Target column with shape=(n_samples,).</li>
 </ul>
 </blockquote>
 <strong>verbose: int or None, optional (default=None)</strong>
 <blockquote>
 Verbosity level of the output.
-If None, it uses ATOM's verbosity.
+If None, it uses the `training`'s verbosity.
 Possible values are:
 <ul>
 <li>0 to not print anything.</li>
 <li>1 to print basic information.</li>